-SLATON – For 44 years now, a secret-recipe German sausage has been served in Slaton at Saint Joseph Hall.
-This sausage earns its moniker, “if you’re not wurst you’re last”, according to parishioners.
+SLATON – Forty-sixth Annual Sausage Festival – October 17 & 18 For 46 years now, a secret-recipe German sausage has been served in Slaton at Saint Joseph Hall.

 Those 46 years of German sausage-making will culminate in a feast on Sunday, October 18, when the Saint Joseph Sausage Festival and Funfest is held there once again.
 Dinner is served at Saint Joseph Hall – 21st and Division (FM 41) Streets, Slaton – from 11 a.m. to 3 p.m.